Apollo Kitchens, supplied and installed kitchens and bathroom joinery in “The Address” at Wentworth Point – Savannah project.

 “With a reputation built on innovative and flexible design, expert craftsmanship and exceptional service, we have become the kitchen company of choice for countless home owners, interior designers, builders and commercial developers,” said Peter, who is a member of the HIA’s Kitchens & Bathrooms Committee.

-“The new facilities will complement our stone, paint and other cabinet manufacturing plants in New South Wales.
+“The new facilities complement our stone, paint and other cabinet manufacturing plants in New South Wales.
 This is an exciting new chapter for Apollo Kitchens and the industry will benefit immensely from this project as it will be able to produce customisable joinery at high volumes.
-It will set a new benchmark for Australia and the joinery manufacturing industry,” said Peter.
+It has set a new benchmark for Australia and the joinery manufacturing industry,” said Peter.

 Apollo Kitchens has manufactured and installed joinery for Royal Shores at Ermington, DNA Apartments in Camperdown, Lumina in Ashfield, Harbour Mill in Pyrmont and Urban Apartments in Camperdown.